Choosing a Daycare Doesn’t Have to Be Overwhelming

 Neighborhood variations: Stone Oak/North Central runs $220–$400/week for premium programs, Medical Center area $200–$350/week, Boerne/Fair Oaks Ranch $200–$380/week, and Southside/Westside $150–$250/week.

-Many San Antonio families qualify for Child Care Services (CCS) subsidies that can reduce costs by 50-80%.
+Many families qualify for Child Care Services (CCS) subsidies that can reduce costs by 50–80%.
 See complete cost breakdown by neighborhood →

-What’s the difference between daycare, preschool, and childcare in San Antonio?
+What’s the difference between daycare, preschool, and childcare?

 Preschool: Structured educational program for 3–5 year olds, part-day or full-day options, focus on school readiness and early academics.
 May follow school calendar (9 months).